Vandana915/ModernChair/README.md

 # Modern Chair
-This is a single page Modern Chair build by using HTML and CSS
+This is a single page Modern Chair build by using HTML and CSS.
+This interactive project allows users to explore various color themes for the chair, witnessing real-time transformations in the entire user interface in response to their selections.

 ## Screenshot